Deborah Cavendish, Duchess of Devonshire: Early life

 Deborah was the youngest of the six Mitford sisters, namely Nancy (born 1904), Pamela (1907), Diana (1910), Unity (1914), Jessica (1917) and Deborah herself (1920).
 There was one brother, Tom (born 1909), who was killed in action in 1945.

+As with her sisters, she did not attend school, but was educated by her mother and a succession of governesses at their home in Swinbrook, Oxfordshire.

 Deborah was a contented, loving and cheerful child who, unlike her politically active sisters, was happy to accept life as she found it, and never felt the need to right the world's injustices.
 In a later memoir, she wrote "as everything in life is unfair, perhaps the sooner it is realised the better".

-Marriage
+Marriage and children

-In 1941 Deborah married Lord Andrew Cavendish, younger son of the 10th Duke of Devonshire.
+In 1941 Deborah married Lord Andrew Cavendish, younger son of the 10th Duke of Devonshire in the Priory Church of St Bartholomew-the-Great, Smithfield, London.
 When Cavendish's older brother, William, Marquess of Hartington, was killed in action in 1944, Cavendish became heir to the dukedom and began to use the courtesy title Marquess of Hartington.
 In 1950, on the death of his father, Deborah's husband became the 11th Duke of Devonshire.